Study Abroad

 The first few months abroad can feel overwhelming for many students.
 Suddenly, they need to:

--understand a new academic system
+• understand a new academic system

--manage coursework and deadlines independently
+manage coursework and deadlines independently

--speak confidently in class discussions
+speak confidently in class discussions

--apply for part-time jobs
+apply for part-time jobs

--create a local-style CV
+create a local-style CV

--build a professional LinkedIn profile
+build a professional LinkedIn profile

--search for internships and opportunities
+search for internships and opportunities

--manage money carefully
+manage money carefully

--adjust to workplace culture
+adjust to workplace culture

--communicate with professors, landlords, employers, and classmates
+communicate with professors, landlords, employers, and classmates

+Many students are intelligent and hardworking, but they are simply not prepared for this kind of transition.
 This is where the real gap appears.
 A student may have a visa and university admission, but still not know how to search for jobs, present themselves professionally, or build confidence in interviews.

 For example, a student going to the UK for an MSc in Business Analytics may arrive with excellent academic scores but no idea how LinkedIn networking works or how to explain projects during interviews.
 Another student on the same course, who prepared a CV, project portfolio, and target-role list before departure, can start attending careers events and applying for opportunities much earlier.